greggersaurus/OpenSteamController/DevBoard/README.md

     1. DEV_KIT where USB acts as UART console for controlling peripherals
     1. NIN_SWITCH where USB acts as Nintendo Switch wired controller
     1. PS4 where USB acts as Playstation 4 wired controller (if there is such a thing...
 Might need to be PS3?)
+1. All TODOs in code to have items in this README?